ercole-io/ercole-docs/docs/guide-2.x.md

     * `/etc/ercole/conf.d/20-ercolesetup.toml` is a file created by `ercole-setup` utility that contains known host specific configuration like remote endpoints, paths to certificates/keys and inter microservice configuration params
 * `~/.config/ercole.toml`
 * `./config.toml`
-* A optional file specified to the `ercole` using the `-c` option.
+* An optional file specified to the `ercole` using the `-c` option.

-It's highly recommended to configure it by creating files in `/etc/ercole/conf.d` (e.g `/etc/ercole/conf.d/50-myconf.toml`)
+It's highly recommended to configure it by creating files in `/etc/ercole/conf.d` (e.g `/etc/ercole/conf.d/50-myconf.toml`).
+If you change the `RemoteEndpoint`s of the microservices you may need to re-run `ercole-setup`(or `ercoleweb-setup` if you have installed ercole-web).

 #### (main) Configuration properties list
 * `Mongodb.URI` is the uri used to connect to the mongodb database.
 The default value is `mongodb://localhost:27017/ercole`